 Loved that schoolground, too, for recess -- baseball, always baseball -- and for Field Day.
 Who didn't love Field Day?
 It was something we talked about all year.
 Blue ribbons, red ribbons, white ribbons ... no ribbons.
 And those events -- the potato-spoon race, the sack race, the 50-yard dash, the class rope pull and -- most important -- the class baseball game.
 One fifth-grade (or sixth-grade) class against the other.
 We planned our lineup for weeks, and it was so important, I don't even remember if we won or lost.

 So my favorite memory of Mrs. Maxie Cooper's fifth-grade class is the library in her classroom.
-Here I found these simple biographies written for kids on George Washington and Abe Lincoln and George Washington Carver ... and Babe Ruth and Lou Gehrig.
+Here I found simple biographies written for kids on George Washington and Abe Lincoln and George Washington Carver ... and Babe Ruth and Lou Gehrig.

 Who knew how important those papers would be in my future?
 Talk about foreshadowing.